Students have 10 working days to submit their appeal, starting from the day you received your marks.

-There are two types of appeals
+There are two types of appeal:

-Appeal against Assessment (for an assessment mark completed during study period).
+Appeal against Assessment for an assessment mark completed during study period.

-Final Result Appeal (for the overall unit mark shown on your transcript once the study period is complete).
+Final Result Appeal for the overall unit mark shown on your transcript once the study period is complete.

-We strongly encourage you to raise your concern with your unit coordinator if you have evidence that the mark or result awarded for an assessment task is inaccurate.
-If this is unsuccessful, you can progress to a formal appeal.
+We strongly encourage you to raise your concern with your Unit Coordinator if you have evidence that the mark or result awarded for an assessment task is inaccurate.
+If this is unsuccessful, you can progress to a Formal Appeal.

 For more information on Appeal against assessment and access to the application form, refer to Curtin's Appeal Against Assessment page.

 The Assessment Appeals policy is located in Curtin's Assessment and Student Progression Manual.
 The policy outlines the process you must follow if you want to appeal against any formal assessment.